Last updated on January 11th, 2023 at 05:17 pm

 Cleaning and Preventive Maintenance

 Simply put, a dirty ice machine works harder than a clean one.
-A buildup of scale, mineral deposits, and slime can really lower the efficiency and reliability of your restaurant ice machine.
+A buildup of scale, mineral deposits, and slime can really lower the efficiency and reliability of your ice maker restaurant equipment.
 This means your ice machine must work harder than normal.
 That’s not something you want during the summer when your machine is already fighting against higher temperatures.

 While your Easy Ice subscription takes care of planned service twice per year, there are some things you should do to make sure your ice machine is running optimally.
 Make sure to clean your air filter every week – most Hoshizaki ice makers have them right on the front panel for easy access.
-Other parts that require regular service and cleaning are:
+Other ice maker components that require regular service and cleaning are: